Kurdistan Free Life Party: Policies, structure, and branches

-According to the New York Times, the PJAK and PKK "appear to a large extent to be one and the same, and share the same goal: fighting campaigns to win new autonomy and rights for Kurds.
+According to the New York Times, as of 2007, the PJAK and PKK "appear to a large extent to be one and the same, and share the same goal: fighting campaigns to win new autonomy and rights for Kurds.
 The only difference is that the PJAK fights in Iran, and PKK fights in Turkey.
 They share leadership, logistics and allegiance to Abdullah Ocalan, the PKK leader currently imprisoned in Turkey."
-About half of its militants are women.
+Although PJAK rejects this accusation, with member of executive council and spokesperson, Rivar Abdanan, stating that “PJAK is an independent Kurdish political party operating in eastern Kurdistan and Iran.
+The dissolution of the PKK/KCK has no direct connection to PJAK.” within the context of the PKK-Turkey peace process, going on to say that “If the Islamic Republic were to make such a proposal, and if there were genuine preparedness, planning, and serious determination for fundamental change in Iran, and if we found such a process to be compatible with the interests of the Kurdish nation, we would examine it and act in accordance with our own roadmap, plans, and program.”

-The PJAK leadership claims that the group's goals are principally focused on replacing Iran's theocracy with a federal and democratic government which accepts an autonomy for ethnic minorities in Iran.
+The PJAK leadership states that the group's goals are principally focused on replacing Iran's theocracy with a federal and democratic government which accepts an autonomy for ethnic minorities in Iran.